ebkarlson404/CreationKitAuditTool/README.md

 Once the manifest file has been created for a given plugin, the Creation Kit Audit Tool will use this manifest file to reload the audit log for that plugin the next time that the audit tool is used to monitor activity for that plugin.

+## Autodiscovery of New Plugins
+The Creation Kit Audit Tool can be configured to capture altered/created files while waiting for one to create a new plugin in the Creation Kit.
+To do so, choose the `<autodetect>` option in the `Plugin Name` dropdown and then click on the `Start` button to start the audit process.
+The Creation Kit Audit Tool will capture files that are created in the Starfield Installation tree while it waits for a new *MyMod.ESP* file to show up in the Starfield Data folder.
+When creates the new *MyMod.ESP* file via Creation Kit, the Creation Kit Audit Tool will automatically add the new plugin to its list of registered plugins and initialize its manifest with the files that have been captured so far.

+## %USERPROFILE%\Documents\My Games\Starfield\CreationKitAuditTool
+This folder is created by the Creation Kit Audit Tool and is used to store persistent data used or generated by the tool:

+- *.manifest: These are the manifest files for all plugins known to the audit tool
+- *.achlist: These are the ACHLIST packing files generated by the audit tool
+- CustomFilters.txt: This holds the customized list of audit filters

 # Runtime Requirements
 The Creation Kit Audit Tool will run on Windows 10 or 11 using the .NET runtime version 4.7.2 or later.